ZeroSharp/zerosharp.github.com/source/_posts/2016-02-09-serverless-framework-part-5-pulling-in-a-node-package.markdown

 title: "Serverless Framework Part 5: Pulling in a node package"
 date: 2016-02-09 11:31
 comments: true
-categories: [serverless, aws, typescript, mocha, chai, crypto-js]
+categories: [serverless, aws, lambda, typescript, mocha, chai, crypto-js]
 description: An introduction to the Serverless framework.
 Making it easy to use Amazon Lambda to build highly scalable apps cheaply.
 We flesh out the password generation routine with a call to the crypto-js node package.
 ---
 This is the final part of an ongoing series about the [Serverless framework](https://github.com/serverless/serverless).